massoncheg/forgejo-docs/docs/admin/actions/runner-installation.md

 # You don't have to copy this file to your instance,
 # just run `forgejo-runner generate-config > config.yaml` to generate a config file.

+#
+# The value of level or job_level can be trace, debug, info, warn, error or fatal
+#
 log:
-  # The level of logging, can be trace, debug, info, warn, error, fatal
+  #
+  # What is displayed in the output of the runner process but not sent
+  # to the Forgejo instance.
+  #
   level: info
-  # The level of logging for jobs, can be trace, debug, info, earn, error, fatal
+  #
+  # What is sent to the Forgejo instance and therefore
+  # visible in the web UI for a given job.
+  #
   job_level: info

 runner: